projectcipher/cipher/guides/workspace_setup/README.md

 Congrats!
 You're setup with the tools and knowledge to tackle our upcoming guides.

-Be sure to check out [`DOCUMENTATION`](../DOCUMENTATION.md)for extended explanations, examples and practice on the content covered here.
+Be sure to check out [`DOCUMENTATION`](../DOCUMENTATION.md)for extended explanations, examples, and practice on the content covered here.

 Tweet us [@projectcipher](https://twitter.com/projectcipher) telling us how awesome you are for completing this!